HomeServices | Products

 12. Service Animals and Pet Owners

-Emergency Procedures for Employees with Disabilities in Office Occupancies, PDF (1.3 MB) , Text (59 KB) provide information for facilities managers and may be useful for those individuals who might need special assistance as to the notification of an emergency situation and/or in the evacuation of a building. - last accessed 01/17/08
+Emergency Procedures for Employees with Disabilities in Office Occupancies, PDF (1.3 MB) , Text (59 KB) provide information for facilities managers and may be useful for those individuals who might need specific assistance as to the notification of an emergency situation and/or in the evacuation of a building. last accessed 01.29.10 [1994]

-Prepare in a Year – one hour each month helps you be ready for disasters whenever they occur. last accessed 04/13/08
+Prepare in a Year – one hour a month helps you be ready for disasters whenever they occur. from the Emergency Management Division, State of Washington, last accessed 09.4.12

-Preparing for Disaster for People with Disabilities and other Special Needs, Available in Spanish Formats: PDF, TXT, last accessed 01/17/08
+Preparing for Disaster for People with Disabilities – (2004) from FEMA, available in Spanish Formats: PDFTXT, last accessed 09.4.12

 Blue line